4 Smoothies to Control Your Cholesterol Levels

-- “Good” cholesterol (HDL) is important for preventing of cardiovascular diseases.
+- “Good” cholesterol (HDL) is important for preventing cardiovascular diseases.

 - “Bad” cholesterol (LDL) is capable of causing chronic alterations in the functioning of the body.

 In this article, we’ll share some recipes with you that contain helpful ingredients.
-The smoothies are delicious and are an excellent option for consuming what your body needs without you even realizing it.
+Not only are the smoothies delicious, but they are an excellent option for consuming what your body needs without you even realizing it.

 Which foods cause increased LDL cholesterol in the blood?

 First of all, before discussing the foods you should include in your diet, let’s see which ones you should limit to control your cholesterol levels:

 - Fried foods

 Overall, this information will help you to begin reducing your consumption of these foods.
 Thus, you can prevent damage and further damage to your body.
 Above all, it’s important to make a healthy change in your eating habits before beginning to add in the helpful foods to your diet.

 We also recommend: 7 Ingredients You Should Cut Out of Your Diet

 HDL cholesterol is responsible for attracting fat particles.
 Most noteworthy, this prevents them from sticking to the arteries and causing changes in blood circulation.
 In turn, this prevents the formation of atheromatous plaques at the arterial level (arterial tamponade).

 When there’s enough HDL in the blood, it minimizes the possibility of suffering from the following conditions: